 Make room for their things by relocating your clothes and shoes elsewhere.
-This may mean that you must temporarily put up with some extra stuff in your own room, but you could look at it as a chance to have a clear out and make a trip to the charity shop with any unwanted items.
-Be sure also to provide plenty of hangers and provide some kind of luggage stand if you can.
+It may mean that you must temporarily put up with some extra stuff in your room, but you could look at it as a chance to have a clear out and make a trip to the charity shop with any unwanted items.
+Be sure also to provide plenty of hangers and some kind of luggage stand if you can.
 No wardrobe?
 No problem.
 Put some hooks on the back of the door, with hangers of course, and clear out some drawers or look into under-bed storage options.

 3. Make a Sumptuous Bed